 But low self-esteem has a physical health implication, too: sexually transmitted infections.
-For if you don't value yourself as a person, why would you protect yourself against HIV?
+If you don't value yourself as a person, why would you protect yourself against diseases?

 Adrian Hyyrylainen-Trett is running for Liberal Democrat MP of Vauxhall.
 He recently revealed himself as HIV positive in a frank interview with Patrick Strudwick.
 "I am 100 percent convinced that the homophobic bullying I received in my teens led me to become so self-destructive and end up deliberately wanting to annihilate myself," he tells me.

 An HIV positive diagnosis can, in many cases, bring further mental health problems for LGBT people.
 "Mental health and HIV are often linked," says Eleanor Briggs, Assistant Director of Policy and Campaigns at the National AIDS Trust.
 "Research suggests depression is twice as common among people living with HIV as the general population.
-Sometimes self-stigma and blame can make people feel worthless – which can be made worse by internalised homophobia."
+Sometimes self-stigma and blame can make people feel worthless—which can be made worse by internalized homophobia."
 Then you have the likes of Nigel Farage and Richard Littlejohn blasting their foghorns on the subject like two tinpot pantomime villains, spouting their ignorance at anyone who'll listen.

 Hyyrylainen-Trett is pretty definitive on how we begin untangling the twisted strings at this problem's heart: same-sex sex education.

-Last week, Labour announced their LGBT manifesto, "A Better Future for Britain's LGBT Community", in which the party promises to "transform access to mental health services for LGBT next generation".
-In the same week, an inquest has heard that transgendered woman Mikki Nicholson committed suicide last November after being taunted in the street.
+Last week, Labour announced their LGBT manifesto, "A Better Future for Britain's LGBT Community," in which the party promises to "transform access to mental health services for LGBT next generation."
+In the same week, an inquest has heard that transgendered woman Mikki Nicholson killed herself last November after being taunted in the street.
 Her community psychiatric nurse Clive Guyo said: "She described Carlisle [where she lived] as hostile to people who are different."